rijovanovic/Containerization/README.md

 This will extract the ISO, extracts the silent setup files and also run docker build to create the image locally.

 There are files in the `docker\connect\image\resources` folder that are used during this process to configure the silent setup and also the container.

+You might experience "Path not found" errors depending on how long the path is of your local workspace.
+I'm still investigating this issue.

 # Kubernetes
 On Kubernetes you have different tools to do the job that docker-compose does in a local environment.
 The `kubernetes` folder hold these configuration files.
 We have so far used these only on the Azure Kubernetes Service.